neosavvyinc/neosavvy-messenger-api/backend-challenge.md

 * Fetch Messages

 Takes two users and loads all messages sent between them.
 This call should also take two optional parameters in order to support pagination: the number of message to show per page and which page to load.
 For example, the endpoint might accept GET at /messages.
+Takes two users and loads all messages sent between them.
+This call should also take two optional parameters in order to support pagination: the number of message to show per page and which page to load.
+For example, the endpoint might accept GET at /messages.